-To create a new graph, first add a graph item window to the workspace using the Add | Graph command.
+To create a new graph, first add a graph item window to the workspace using the Add → Graph command.
 You will then be given a choice of graph type to create from the Select Graph Type dialog (below).
 The resulting graph will be created using the default size.
 If you want a graph of a specific size, press the Cancel button, which will result in a blank graph page.
-Then use the Graph tool to add the graph at a specific location and size.
+Then use the New Graph tool to add a graph at a specific location and size to an existing graph item window.